ShamHyper/PC_INFO/README.md

 It works stably only on Windows OS and Nvidia GPUs ~~(AMD/Intel supported, but can work wrong!)~~ - __Now there is support for AMD/Intel video cards, but you will not be able to find out the frequency of the video core and memory__

-The **PC_INFO** has additional functions: searching for information about the network, clearing the cache and temporary files and checking the integrity of the system using sfc

 #### You must have [Python 3.x+](https://www.python.org/downloads/) installed to work properly!
 Tested on Python 3.10.6, 3.10.9, 3.11

 ![image](https://github.com/ShamHyper/PC_INFO/assets/104412752/ec7b4ae4-4671-4928-81a1-545270f03b0d)